-Children who have CAS may have interruptions in certain nerve pathways in the brain.
+Children who have CAS may have interruptions in certain nerve pathways in their brains.
 These nerve pathways are responsible for planning the movements that are necessary for speech.
-In children who have CAS, therefore, the messages from the brain to the parts of the mouth used for speech are not being sent correctly.
+In children who have CAS, the messages from their brain to the parts of their mouth used for speech are not being sent correctly.

-CAS is not related to weakness or paralysis of the muscles involved in speech, including those of the lips, jaw and tongue, are not a cause of CAS.
+Weakness or paralysis of the muscles involved in speech, including those of the lips, jaw and tongue, are not a cause of CAS.

 What are the symptoms of childhood apraxia of speech?

 The symptoms of CAS vary from child to child.
-In general, children affected by CAS usually understand language, but have difficulty with speaking and communicating.
-For instance, children with CAS:
+In general, children affected by CAS usually understand the language but have difficulty with speaking and communicating.
+Symptoms for children with CAS include:

-- Make inconsistent errors in speech.
-They also have difficulty coordinating the movement from one syllable of a word to the next syllable.
+- Difficulty coordinating the movement from one syllable of a word to the next syllable.

-- Make errors in the tone, stress or rhythm of speech.
+- Making errors in the tone, stress or rhythm of speech.

 Signs and symptoms of CAS may appear at different stages of a child’s life.
 Children younger than 3 years may:

 - Use only a few different sounds.

 - Take long pauses between sounds.